Yunobububu/pcc/.ipynb_checkpoints/README-checkpoint.md

     4.3 don't place more than two lines between two sections

 chapter05 if statements

 use if-elif-else chain
 element in or not in a list
 if list
     return True is more than one element in the list

+chapter06 dictionaries

+1.dictionary contains key-valus pairs using {}
+2.using dict.keys() to find all keys. dict.values() to get all values.
+3.using  key, value in dict.items() to get key-value pairs.
+4.dict['key'] to get the value
+5.dict['newKey'] = newValue to add the new key-value pair.
+6.del dict['key'] to remove.